Kaltsoon/data-management-and-databases/slidev/12-database-transactions.md

 - Transactions have four standard properties, usually referred to by the acronym **ACID**
 - **Atomicity** ensures that all operations within the work unit are completed successfully.
 Otherwise, the transaction is aborted at the point of failure and all the previous operations are rolled back to their former state
-- **Consistency** ensures that the database properly changes states upon a successfully committed transaction
+- **Consistency** ensures that the database properly changes states upon a successfully committed transaction, meaning all operations within the transaction are applied (e.g. multiple updates)
 - **Isolation** enables transactions to operate independently of and transparent to each other
 - **Durability** ensures that the result or effect of a committed transaction persists in case of a system failure